Strongly dominant weight polytopes are cubes: The dominant weight polytope

+\begin{remark} The intersection of two closed simplicial cones might be a bounded $r$-dimensional polytope with the same $f$-vector as the $r$-dimensional cube---that is, for every $i$, it contains precisely $\binom{r}{i}2^{r-i}$ faces of dimension $i$---and yet be not combinatorially equivalent to the cube.
+For instance, Figure \ref{figure-not-cube} shows a polyhedron, which is the intersection of two simplicial cones in $\mathbb{R}^3$.
+It consists of $8$ vertices, $12$ edges, and $6$ faces, but it is not combinatorially equivalent to the cube since it contains one face with $3$ vertices and another face with $5$ vertices. \end{remark}

-Note that for any partition $[r] = I \sqcup J$, the point $F_{I,J}$ is a $0$-dimensional face of $P^\lambda$, hence is a vertex.
-We may compute the $2^r$ vertices using the Cartan matrix of the root system $\Phi$ (which has been demonstrated in the proof of Lemma \ref{lem-single-point}).
+Note that for any partition $[r] = I \sqcup J$, the point in $F_{I,J}$ is a $0$-dimensional face of $P^\lambda$, in other words, a vertex.
+As a consequence, we have the following minimal vertex representation of $P^\lambda$, and we can explicitly compute its $2^r$ vertices using the Cartan matrix of the root system as demonstrated in the proof of Lemma \ref{lem-single-point}.